pqrkchqps/diehard-dot-fund-school/facilitators_guide/ongoing_practice.md

 Is the company party participatory?
 Does the office potluck just happen like magic?
 Are ideas able to emerge from anywhere, evolve through many brains and hands, and get implemented in a way better than anyone first imagined?

-Deep culture change is when the culture of collaboration starts to leak out of specific "collaboration" spaces and shows up in every aspect of the organisation.
+Deep culture change is when the culture of collaboration starts to leak out of specific “collaboration” spaces and shows up in every aspect of the organisation.
 Collaboration is not about post-it notes and check-ins, but the very timbre of organisational life.

 ### On Loomio

 * The [theory of change of Loomio](http://www.loomio.org/about) is that more groups practicing effective, inclusive decision-making can change organisational dynamics at a global scale.
 This shows up in everything about how the tool is designed and [how we run as a co-op](http://loomio.coop).
 Ultimately, it’s about culture change through collaborative practice.
 * Loomio groups have experienced evolving culture through the tool.
 Like groups that already has a collaborative culture scale while holding onto that, or a participatory group continuing to exists instead of imploding due to challanges around inclusive decicion-making.
-* Loomio makes a certain kind of "new normal" of collaborative practice possible, through making collaborative practice more accessible and achievable.
+* Loomio makes a certain kind of “new normal” of collaborative practice possible, through making collaborative practice more accessible and achievable.

 For inspiration about Ongoing Practice, check out [stories of Loomio groups](http://loomio.school/case_studies.html).